ammar257ammar/OJAstonishBlock/README.md

 # OJAstonishBlock
-Joomla module displays wonderful looking, highly customizable block that fit in any position and suits all your needs
+Joomla module displays wonderful looking, highly customizable block that fits in any position and suits all your needs

 ![alt text](http://oceanicj.com/images/Demo.png)